fihashim/THERMOSOLVR/README.md

   <img width="336" alt="image" src="https://user-images.githubusercontent.com/42868568/161193744-3d69190e-097d-4feb-877e-0ec0dcaac7ce.png">
   </p>

-It is therefore possible to extend standard statistical thermo- dynamic equations originally devised for gases to also eluci- date liquid phase properties due to the thermodynamic critical point.61 Based on this fundamental principle, Weinhold further theorised that differences between a low density gas and its more structured liquid counterpart can be accounted for by con- sidering molecular clusters as an intermediate species between the two states.
+It is therefore possible to extend standard statistical thermodynamic equations originally devised for gases to also elucidate liquid phase properties due to the thermodynamic critical point.
+Based on this fundamental principle, Weinhold further theorised that differences between a low density gas and its more structured liquid counterpart can be accounted for by considering molecular clusters (as shown below) as an intermediate species between the two states.